code-workshop-kit/code-workshop-kit/README.md

 ### Running the server

-First of all, you will need a `workshop.js` file in the same folder that you application index file is inside of.
-By default, it's the root folder where you run the CLI from.
+First of all, you will need a `workshop.js` file in your project root directory.

 This will need to export a `workshop` JavaScript Object with configuration options.